m1ndflay3r/zsh_libmisc/README.md

     == arrmatch    : lazy array matching
     == zzsh        : wrapper for zsh-static-5.8 intended to bypass the backspace issues with zle (wip)
 --------------------------------------------------------------------------------------------

+*this feature list is very incomplete, and will have significant additions and changes as development of libmisc progresses*

 ‎
 =
 # -    zelfexec    -